Jungle430/HashMap_CPP/README.md

 ## Features

 - **High Performance:** The HashMap implementation is optimized to maintain high efficiency when processing large-scale data.
-- **Compatibility with Standard Library:** Compatible with the interface of std::unordered_map, making it easy to replace existing code.
 - **Simple Inclusion:** Just include the header file, no need for cumbersome setup or configuration.

 ## BenckMark Test